-What Town Do I Stay In Limon?
+What Town Do I Stay In, Limon?

 The city was also hit by an earthquake that brought hardship to the region.
 This has given the buildings a bit of a rundown look, although many say this has only increased the city’s charm.
 One cool thing to see is the coral in Limon was literally pushed out of the sea and can now be seen above the waterline.
-However, that also means the coral reefs sustained much damage.
+Unfortunately, however, that also means the coral reefs sustained much damage.

 Hill Overlooking Puerto Limon

 I know this does not sound like much, but you will get a beautiful view of the city here.
 This will be the first stop on tour.
 I also included a photo I took from and of our ship.
 The mountains are impressive in Costa Rica.

 View from the top of Puerto Limon over the bay.